“PINK LADY,” he said looking me confidently in the eye.

 There is a pattern to these comments.
 They are both around the issue of managing expectations.
 Other similar comments further confirmed this was a big struggle for Chris’s readers.

-Step #3 Bluesky brainstorm types of posts you could write to help
+Finding guest blog post ideas step #3 Bluesky brainstorm types of posts you could write to help

 Ask yourself these questions: